Galgofrit/smashbot/README.md

 This will also install ViGEmBus, follow interactive installer.

 ## Usage
-Make sure you're in an activated virtual env.
+ - Make sure you're in an activated virtual env.
-Basic usage (to spam shield) is:
+ - Basic usage (to spam shield) is:
 `python smashbot.py -s`
+ - After the script is running, open Yuzu, go to 'Emulation'>'Configure...'>'Controls', go to 'Player 2' and make sure the input device is mapped to 'DualShock 4 Controller 0'.